WanluLigroupUCSD/TinkerModellor-Tutorial/docs/source/Command_Line_Version.rst

 6. Transition to Detailed Modules
 ---------------------------------

 In addition to command-line operations, TinkerModellor can also be used as a Python package for direct invocation within your code.
-If you wish to learn how to utilize TinkerModellor's functionalities within a script, please refer to the “Package Usage” section in the following parts.
+If you wish to learn how to utilize TinkerModellor's functionalities within a script, please refer to the “Package Interface” section in the following parts.

 Now that you understand how to run basic TinkerModellor commands, we will explore each sub-command's specific functionalities and options in detail, helping you fully harness the power of TinkerModellor.